Europe Up to 90 days within any 180-day period (visa-free)

 1.2M+ Travelers

-Passport with visa stamps and onward flight ticket — Ukraine visa documentation by MyJet24
+Airplane and free onward flight ticket — Ukraine visa and proof of onward travel by MyJet24

 The Ukraine visa boarding-gate problem